 Recovery isn’t just something you do when you feel completely wiped out.
 It’s a proactive and essential part of any training plan that allows your body to repair and adapt.
 Experts agree that recovery is as important as training itself.
 Start by building dedicated rest days into your weekly schedule.
 For a more structured approach, try periodization, where you follow a few weeks of hard training with a lighter “consolidation week.”
 During this week, you can cut your training volume in half to give your body and mind the time they need to fully recharge before the next big push.

-Adjust Your Recovery for Colorado’s Seasons
+How to Adapt Your Recovery for Colorado’s Seasons

 Living and training in Colorado means your recovery plan needs to adapt to the environment, especially the altitude.
 At higher elevations, your body’s ability to absorb oxygen drops, which can slow down recovery.
 This makes hydration absolutely critical, as dehydration can make fatigue feel much worse.
 During the summer, you might consider heat training, as some research suggests it can trigger adaptations similar to altitude training.
 In the winter, you’ll be dealing with cold, dry air that also demands extra attention to hydration and skin care.
 The key is to listen to your body and adjust your recovery practices to match the unique challenges of each season.